-Solution 2: If you cannot change the Read-Only attribute, try using the Save As… option to save the file to another location on the computer, such as your Desktop.
-This file will not have the Read-Only attribute, so you can edit it and save your changes.
+If you cannot change the Read-only attribute, try using the Save As option to save the file to another location on the computer, such as your desktop.
+This file does not have the read-only attribute, so you can edit it and save your changes.

 The file is on a read-only medium

-Solution: Open the file and Save as… to a new file name, located on a writable medium such as your hard drive.
+Open the file and Save as to a new location on a writable medium, such as your hard drive.
 You can then save your changes to the new file.

 - Locate the file in File Explorer and right-click it.

 - Choose Properties.

 - Under Group and user names, highlight your user name by clicking it to display your permissions for the file in the Permissions for… box below.

 - Click the Edit… button to open a window where you can change permissions.

 - In this new window, highlight your user name by clicking it.